atumm-org/boots/README.md

 from components.beanie import BeanieComponent from components.config import ConfigComponent

-from buti import BootableComponent, BootLoader
+from buti import AsyncBootableComponent, BootLoader

 # make sure, you add the components in the right order, concerning dependencies
-components: List[BootableComponent] = [
+components: List[AsyncBootableComponent] = [
     ConfigComponent(),
     BeanieComponent(),
 ]